Julian Emanuelson

-Julian Emanuelson (born 2 June 1977) is a Surinamese-Dutch retired professional footballer.
-As a product of the Ajax Youth Academy, he spent most of his career playing as a midfielder for Dutch club Haarlem.
+Julian Emanuelson (born 2 June 1977) is a former professional footballer.
+A product of the Ajax Youth Academy, he spent most of his career playing as a midfielder for Dutch club Haarlem.
 He also played for Holland Sport, FC Lisse, FC Türkiyemspor in the Netherlands, and for FC Lustenau 07 in Austria.
+Born in Suriname, he represented the Netherlands U18 national team internationally.

 Club career

 Born in Paramaribo, Suriname, Emanuelson immigrated to the Netherlands with his family where he progressed through the ranks of the Ajax Youth Academy.
 Having played for the clubs' third team Ajax Zaterdag in 1995, he was unable to break into the first team, and transferred to nearby HFC Haarlem in 1996, playing in the Eerste Divisie, the 2nd tier of professional football in the Netherlands.
 In 1999 Emanuelson transferred to Holland Sport from where he spent a six month loan spell in Austria playing for FC Lustenau 07.
 Returning to the Netherlands, he joined FC Lisse, playing in the Topklasse before joining FC Türkiyemspor in Amsterdam.